phac-nml/rebar/README.md

     - The wildcard character ("\*") will include the lineage and all its descendants.
     - **NOTE**: If using "\*", make sure to use quotes (ex. `--lineages "XBC*,XBB.1.16*"`)!

-1. Visualize breakpoints and parental regions.
+1. Plot breakpoints and parental regions.

     ```bash
     rebar plot \